pivotal-cf/docs-pks/troubleshoot-issues.hbs.md

 **Symptom**

-TKGI login command fails with an error "Credentials were rejected, please try again."
+{{ vars.product_short }} login command fails with an error "Credentials were rejected, please try again."

 **Explanation**

 You might experience this issue when a large number of pods are running continuously in your {{  vars.product }} deployment.
-As a result, the persistent disk on the TKGI Database VM runs out of space.
+As a result, the persistent disk on the {{ vars.product_short }} Database VM runs out of space.

 **Solution**

 1. Check the total number of pods in your {{  vars.product }}  deployments.
-1. If there are a large number of pods such as over 1,000 pods, then check the amount of available persistent disk space on the TKGI Database VM.
+1. If there are a large number of pods such as over 1,000 pods, then check the amount of available persistent disk space on the {{ vars.product_short }} Database VM.
-1. If available disk space is low, increase the amount of persistent disk storage on the TKGI Database VM depending on the number of pods in your {{  vars.product }} deployment.
+1. If available disk space is low, increase the amount of persistent disk storage on the {{ vars.product_short }} Database VM depending on the number of pods in your {{  vars.product }} deployment.
 Refer to the table in the following section.

 {{> increase_persistent_disk }}